Working Through Re-Entry

 Return from study abroad to the United States, family, friends and college can be accompanied by conflicting emotions.
 Joy, relaxation, warmth and release of tension can alternate with apprehension, loneliness, a sense of loss and frustration.
 If you are experiencing a similar roller coaster of emotions, you may be wondering what is going on and whether your situation is shared by others.
 Re-entry shock is the term for what you’re experiencing and, while the specifics vary, you are not alone.

-In addition to these on-campus resources, re-entry and some strategies for managing it are discussed below.
+In addition to these on-campus resources, re-entry and some strategies for managing it are discussed in the SIT publication.
+A Readjustment Manual.
+The manual is directed at parents, but is equally effective for the returning student.